Multi-Party Supervised Fine-tuning of Language Models for Multi-Party Dialogue Generation: Conclusion

 \section{Conclusion}

 In this paper, we propose a novel LLM-based training paradigm called {\ModelName}, to encompass the multi-party dialogue generation.
-The paradigm is straightforward and easy to understand, but is proved to be effective and efficient to allow LLM provide reasonable response grounded by context of multiple roles, instead of the traditional user-assistant chatting scenario.
+The paradigm is straightforward and easy to understand, yet has proved to be effective and efficient to allow LLM to provide reasonable responses grounded by contexts of multiple roles, instead of the traditional user-assistant chatting scenario.
 Our methodology outperforms LLM-based baselines or previous multi-party chatting models on the response quality, and also has higher next-speaker prediction accuracy.
-We validate {\ModelName} can also be a good basis of multi-party dialogue simulator with substantial typical cases provided.
+We validate {\ModelName} can also be a good basis for a multi-party dialogue simulator with substantial typical cases provided.